limejuce/cc-creative-guide/docs/things/plugins.md

 13. Board Games
 This is a paid plugin.
 A plugin for mini games.

-14. Pocket Games
+14. RandomPackages
 This is a paid plugin.
-A plugin also for mini games.

-15. RandomPackages
-This is a paid plugin.
 The solely purpose is variety, but the only thing that's allowed is /enchanter and /tinkerer.

-16. Citizens
+15. Citizens
 A plugin for creating NPCs.

+16. SimplePrefix
+A plugin for prefixes.